The Complete Guide to Finding the Healthiest Granola in 2025

 The Five-Factor Test: Our Design Criteria

-Protein: Brekky Mix (6-8g whole food) meets gold standard recommendations
+Protein: Brekky Mix (5.3-6g whole food) meets expert recommendations

-Added Sugar: Brekky Mix (2-3g) stays well below expert limits
+Added Sugar: Brekky Mix (2g) stays well below expert limits

 Sodium: Brekky Mix (0mg) achieves ideal cardiovascular health standard